 Not too long ago someone told me they have had a KitchenAid mixer for years, but had never used it.

 I was shocked!
-I mean, there are plenty of kitchen appliances that you don’t need, but I would never put my stand mixer on that list.
-I use it several times a week because it saves me SO MUCH TIME!!! (and doesn’t wear out my arm muscles)
+There are plenty of kitchen appliances that you don’t need, but I would never put my stand mixer on that list.
+I use it several times a week because it saves me SO MUCH TIME!!!

 First, let me introduce you to my family of KitchenAid mixers: